|

 ||

-Bicycling along Danube River: As a destination in Bulgaria there are much more exciting places to be explored, but I know that many people, especially ones from Central & West Europe, plan a tour along Danube River – from its spring to its mouth in the Black sea.
+Bicycling along Danube River: As a destination in Bulgaria there are much more exciting places to be explored, I know that many people, especially ones from Central & West Europe, plan a tour along Danube River – from its spring to its mouth in the Black sea.
 So, I have decided, that some information in this site concerning this destination would be appropriate and useful.
 My suggestion is to read this Chapter if you really intend to explore this route. | The area from Vidin to Silistra (Bulgarian part of Danube River) is easy to bicycle, with some minor grades of 1 - 2 kilometers each.
 Most of the route in this area has limited visibility with the river, but because the Bulgarian riverside is higher than Romanian riverside, there are several places with nice views to the river, usually in towns, which are located at higher places.
 In the bigger towns near the River there are hotels, so overnight accommodation should be not a problem. | |

 |

-Describing the route further, I will point the places, where is possible to cross the river.
-The route, almost 520 kilometers is (West - East): From Border Checkpoint Bregovo (BG/Serbia Border) to Vidin to Lom to Kozlodui to Oryahovo to Nikopol to Svistov to Byala to Ruse toTutrakan to Silistra. |
+Describing the route further, I will point the places where it is possible to cross the river.
+The route, almost 520 kilometers long is (West - East): From border checkpoint Bregovo (BG/Serbia Border) to Vidin to Lom to Kozlodui to Oryahovo to Nikopol to Svistov to Byala to Ruse toTutrakan to Silistra. |

 For a better and more detail information I parted the route into 8 sectors: V. A to V. H, and it will be content of the Chapter.
 In the end I will add a little more information concerning two new Border Checkpoints between Bulgaria and Romania east from Silistra, opened 3 - 4 years ago. |